Authorities: Man Found Dead Of Gunshot Wound At Route 3 Gas Station In Clifton Likely Suicide

 "Officially, we won't really know until an autopsy is completed," another added.

-Both said the gun was recovered from the car, which had its driver's side covered by a white sheet at the cordoned-off BP station on the highway's westbound side.
+Both said the gun was recovered from the car, which had its driver's side covered by a white sheet at the cordoned-off BP station on the highway's westbound side after the body was found around 3 p.m.

 "There was a lot of blood," one said.